 Never date when you are lonely, bored or emotionally unstable – it’s almost always a recipe for disaster.

-With the kick-off of this years Twitterpated Season, the past week and half has found me with the extreme feelings of attraction and repulsion.
+With the kick-off of this year’s Twitterpated Season, the past week and a half have found me with the extreme feelings of attraction and repulsion.

 It’s no secret that I’ve had quite a colorful past when it comes to relationships – I used to be flypaper for freaks.
 As a result of this, most of the guys I get crawling out of the woodwork are from that colorful past.

-This is where the attraction and repulsion comes in, and I think I’ve figured out why I’ve felt this way.
+This is where the attraction and repulsion come in, and I think I’ve figured out why I’ve felt this way.

 Just because we conquer a demon doesn’t mean it is gone completely – it is in fact still inside of us – we’ve just learned to tame, control and overcome it.